-Over the years, the Center has attempted to be in the forefront of business and regulatory developments affecting the financial services industry.
-Research undertaken as the Center laid the groundwork for US financial deregulation, which occurred with the 1999 Gramm-Leach Bliley Act.
+Over the years, the Center has been at in the forefront of business and regulatory developments affecting the financial services industry.
+Research undertaken at the Center laid the groundwork for financial deregulation in the U.S., culminating in the 1999 Gramm-Leach Bliley Act.
 Other work pioneered new approaches to portfolio optimization and the dynamics of new investment instruments such as exchange-traded funds.
-A broad range of research on derivatives and asset pricing has resulted in the Center becoming the focus of work in this field.
-Research on corporate governance, the role of bond rating agencies, executive compensation, professional conduct and conflicts of interest, all of which rose to prominence in the early part of this decade, was conducted well before these issues came to the attention of the public.
+A broad range of research on derivatives and asset pricing has resulted in the Center a leading center of excellence in this area.
+Research on corporate governance, the role of bond rating agencies, executive compensation, professional conduct and conflicts of interest, all of which rose to prominence in the early part of the last decade, was conducted well before these issues came to the attention of the public.
 So did work on bankruptcy prediction, credit risk, and distressed debt markets, which have influenced the thinking of regulators and investors around the world.

-Recently, the Center has played an important role in the development of the new architecture of global finance.
-The Center was instrumental in the organization of the NYU Stern School book projects, Restoring Financial Stability: How to Repair a Failed System (Wiley 2009), Regulating Wall Street: The Dodd-Frank Act and the New Architecture of Global Finance (Wiley 2010), and Guaranteed to Fail: Fannie Mae, Freddie Mac, and the Debacle of Mortgage Finance (Princeton Press 2011).
-The Center has been involved in putting together various conferences, supporting research and providing educational activities (i.e., courses and events for students related to the financial crisis of 2007-2009).
+In the wake of the 2007-2009 financial crisis, the Center has played a leading role in the development of the new regulatory architecture of global finance.
+The Center added its voice to the public policy debate through a series of publications and events, including Restoring Financial Stability: How to Repair a Failed System (Wiley 2009), Regulating Wall Street: The Dodd-Frank Act and the New Architecture of Global Finance (Wiley 2010), and Guaranteed to Fail: Fannie Mae, Freddie Mac, and the Debacle of Mortgage Finance (Princeton Press 2011).

 The Center’s activities are grouped into the following six research programs, each directed by an NYU Stern professor: